 Student Housing – this market has enjoyed phenomenal growth.
 Yet with the US government stand on immigration and free trade, it may be in for a big letdown as foreign students decide not to study here.
 Like other forms of housing, student housing is in big demand and will likely continue because of poor student housing stock (colleges and universities aren’t supplying accommodation anymore) supply, and these units can allow more beds per unit thus maximizing your rental income.

 The price appreciation in cities such as Toronto have been rapid.
-They’re usually the most affordable type of apartment or condo.
-They’re often located near transit, near employment, and appeal to Millennials whose salaries are quickly rising.
+Hi rise is usually the most affordable type of apartment or condo.
+They’re often located near CBDs, transit, employment, and appeal to Millennials whose salaries are quickly rising.

 Low rise in Big Demand